 Panorama?
 What, the long-running BBC current affairs programme?

 No, the other Panorama.
-Since 1978, steelpan (steel drum) bands from all over the UK have congregated in Notting Hill to battle for the title of Champions of Steel at this annual music competition.
+Since 1978, steelpan (steel drum) bands from all over the UK have congregated the day before Notting Hill Carnival to battle for the title of Champions of Steel at this annual music competition.

 How serious is the competition?

 They battle to the death.
 Okay, not quite, but it’s pretty serious.
 Some bands practise for three hours a day, five days a week.
 There are costumes and themes – but no sheet music, mind, these guys know their stuff with their eyes closed.